Last Updated on

 As a coach, I see it in my clients a lot.
-In business, I see it in business people a lot.
+In business, I see it often in team members.

 Sure, people don’t like to admit it, but we’re often operating at the outside edges of our confidence, qualifications, or capabilities.